Cleft Lip and Cleft Palate

 Cleft lip and cleft palate are usually not linked to environmental factors.
 But researchers continue to study behaviors that may affect a baby’s development in early pregnancy.

-According to the CDC, these factors may increase the risk of cleft lip or cleft palate.
+According to the CDC, these factors can increase the risk of cleft lip or cleft palate.

-• Epilepsy medications: Parents who use certain medicines to treat epilepsy, such as topiramate or valproic acid, during the first trimester have a higher risk of having a baby with a cleft.
+• Parents who use epilepsy medicines such as topiramate or valproic acid during the first trimester have a higher risk of having a baby with a cleft.

 Signs and symptoms of cleft lip and cleft palate